extractions/setup-just/README.md

     just-version: '1.4.0'
 ```

-In rare circumstances you might get rate limiting errors, this is because this
+To avoid rate-limitting, the default Github token available to all actions, is
-workflow has to make requests to GitHub API in order to list available releases.
+automatically used to authenticate calls to Github.
+To override it, set the environment
-If this happens you can set the `GITHUB_TOKEN` environment variable.
+variable `GITHUB_TOKEN`.

 ```yaml
 - uses: extractions/setup-just@v1